 - Understand the requirements.
 How much time is needed?
-In addition to meetings, are you expected to show up to other events or volunteer at fundraisers?
-Are you expected to donate a certain amount of your own money?
+In addition to meetings, will you need to show up to other events or volunteer at fundraisers?
+Does the organization expect you to donate a certain amount of your own money?
 Will you need to fundraise a certain minimum amount?
 If you’re looking to gain skills rather than primarily serve as a fundraiser, try to get specific examples of projects that other junior board members have worked on.

 - Learn about the relationship with the broader organization.
 You might want to inquire about whether the main board hosts a representative of the junior board at their meetings or vice versa.
 Does the junior board socialize with the main board of directors every so often?

-In addition to assisting an organization, serving on a junior board is a great opportunity for you to become a more effective philanthropist as well.
+In addition to assisting an organization, serving on a junior board is a great opportunity for you to become a more effective philanthropist and a first step toward joining a nonprofit board.
 You’ll gain unparalleled insight into the day-to-day management of a charitable organization.
 You may be able to apply this knowledge to your other philanthropic endeavors to become a more informed patron and donor.